 - All new information must be clearly identified on the resubmission.

 - The newly completed action request form must be accompanied by a new completed copyright assignment form.

 Transmitting Your CDT Code Action Request

 Via the Internet:

-The email to email@example.com must also include: 1) your completed and signed ADA copyright assignment form; and 2) supporting information in electronic form (e.g., PDF), with permissions to reproduce when copyright protected.
+- The email to firstname.lastname@example.org must also include: 1) your completed and signed ADA Copyright Assignment Agreement; and 2) supporting information in electronic form (e.g., PDF), with permissions to reproduce when copyright protected.

-- All supporting documentation or literature must be submitted in an unprotected password format.
+- All supporting documentation or literature must be submitted in an unprotected password electronic format.